Selling antiques or antiquities? You must take great care that you do not mislead consumers or other businesses.

 Also, to avoid common problems associated with dealing in antiques, you should:

-If you are examining items and applying descriptions to them yourself, you should be extremely careful.
+If you are examining items and applying descriptions to them yourself, you must be careful.
 Customers are likely to view your opinion as that of an expert and rely on your description.

 The CPRs apply to persons selling items as agents for another person as well as the actual owner of the item being sold.